BayesBeat: Reliable Atrial Fibrillation Detection from Noisy Photoplethysmography Data: Acknowledgments

-To address the issue of noise, Elgendi \textit{et al.} proposed a signal quality index that categorizes PPG signals into three classes: excellent, acceptable (good), and unfit (poor) for diagnosis~\cite{elgendi2016optimal}.
-In a recent work\cite{torres2020multi}, Torres \textit{et al.} proposed a multi-task approach, where they first estimate the signal quality, and then in the next phase, detect AF with signals that are of excellent qualities.
+In order to address the issue of noise, ~\cite{elgendi2016optimal} proposed a signal quality index that categorizes PPG signals into three classes: excellent, acceptable (good), and unfit (poor) for diagnosis.
+In a recent work,~\citt{torres2020multi} proposed a multi-task approach, where they first estimate the signal quality, and then in the next phase, detect AF with signals that are of excellent qualities.
 This state-of-the-art work has several limitations.
 They learn signal quality estimation in a supervised manner that requires huge human involvement for quality label annotation.
 To reduce the human effort, they manually annotate a part of the dataset using \cite{elgendi2016optimal} and then label the rest of the dataset using a separate model trained on the human-labeled dataset.
 However, this automated labeling approach may generate imprecise quality labels.
-Figures~\ref{fig:fig_comparesignals} (a) and (b) shows some of the signals that are \emph{correctly labeled} and \emph{wrongly labeled}, respectively, as excellent, good, and poor quality.
+Figure~\ref{fig:fig_comparesignals} shows some of the signals that are \emph{correctly labeled} and \emph{wrongly labeled}, respectively, as excellent, good, and poor quality.
 These inaccurate ground truth quality labels may propagate errors to the downstream model resulting in performance degradation.
 The proposed model also does not generalize well across the whole dataset, i.e., the results are excellent in test set, however, validation and training set results are not satisfactory.
+These regular deep learning models also cannot give any probabilistic guarantee of prediction as they cannot learn the true variability of the input data.

+Summarizing the above prior works, AF detection involves first employing traditional noise filtering techniques~\cite{shen2019ambulatory, lee2003reduction, raghuram2012dual} on the input signal, and subsequently applying different classification methods to categorize them as either AF or non-AF.
+However, these filtering techniques are often insufficient due to the high degree of noise present in PPG signals.
+More importantly, signal irregularities in PPG signals can be originated either from external noise or from AF-related arrhythmic irregularities.
+Thus, applying aggressive filtering schemes may truncate AF-related irregularities as well, leading to suboptimal performance.
+These shortcomings of the prior works warrant investigating into more sophisticated classification methods robust to noise that can give a probabilistic guarantee of prediction for reliable AF detection.